ropensci/smapr/README.md

 #### Docker instructions (alternative to a local installation)

-If a local installation is not possible for some reason, we have made a Docker image available with smapr and all its dependencies.
+If a local installation is not possible for some reason, we have made a Docker image available with smapr and all its dependencies, with instructions here: https://github.com/earthlab/dockerfiles/tree/master/smapr#how-to-use

-    docker run -d -p 8787:8787 earthlab/smapr

-In a web browser, navigate to localhost:8787 and log in with username: rstudio, password: rstudio.

 Authentication
 --------------